linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 > ![notes](../common/notes.svg)Notes: **High Performance** is displayed only when the computer supports high performance mode.

-#### Power Saving Mode
+#### Power Saving Settings
-To reduce the power consumption of your laptop, turn on power saving mode to reduce screen brightness.
+To reduce the power consumption of your laptop, set your power saving mode.

 1. On the homepage of Control Center, click ![power_normal](../common/power_normal.svg).
 2. Click **General**.
-3. Switch on **Power Saving Mode** to enter power saving mode.
-4. Under **Power Saving Mode**, you can:
+3. In **Power Saving Settings** area, you can:
    - Switch on **Auto power saving on low battery**(only applicable for laptops).
    - Switch on **Auto power saving on battery** (only applicable for laptops).
    - Drag the slider of **Decrease brightness** to adjust brightness.

 > ![notes](../common/notes.svg)Notes: when **Auto power saving on battery** is switched off, the system enters **Balanced** mode directly.

-#### Password Required on Wakeup
+#### Wakeup Settings

 1. On the homepage of Control Center, click ![power_normal](../common/power_normal.svg).
 2. Click **General**.
-3. Switch on **Password is required to wake up the monitor** and **Password is required to wake up the computer** to improve the security.
+3. Switch on **Password is required to wake up the monitor** and **Password is required to wake up the computer** in **Wakeup Settings** area to improve the security.

-#### Display capacity
+#### Battery
 1. On the homepage of Control Center, click ![power_normal](../common/power_normal.svg).
 2. Click **General**.
-      - Switch on **Display capacity and remaining charging time** to display remaining capacity and charging time.
+      - Switch on **Display capacity and remaining charging time** in **Battery** area to display remaining capacity and charging time(when you place the cursor over the battery icon on Tray).
-      - Switch off **Display capacity and remaining charging time** to display remaining capacity only.
+      - Switch off **Display capacity and remaining charging time** in **Battery** area to display remaining capacity only(when you place the cursor over the battery icon on Tray).
 >![notes](../common/notes.svg)Notes: This function is only available on laptops.

 ####  Time to Turn Off Monitor

 1. On the homepage of Control Center, click ![power_normal](../common/power_normal.svg).
 2. Click **Plugged In** or **On Battery**.
-3. Set the time to turn off the monitor.
+3. Set the time to turn off the monitor by dragging the slider in "Monitor will suspend after" area.

 > ![notes](../common/notes.svg)Notes: Laptop users can set different time for the same setting item under "Plugged In" and "On Battery".